dmml-heriot-watt/group-coursework-dmml_cw/README.md

 - The dataset is divided into 1599 entries for Red wine and 4898 entries for white wine.

 ##### Fruit 360 Dataset
-- The Fruits 360 Dataset includes a total of 90,483 images.
+- The original Fruits 360 Dataset includes a total of 90,483 images.
-- The dataset is divided into the following subsets:
+- The original dataset is divided into the following subsets:
   - Training set: 67,692 images, each featuring a single fruit.
   - Test set: 22,688 images, each showcasing a single fruit.
-- There are 131 distinct classes representing different fruits and different types of the same fruit are treated as separate classes, ensuring a variety of fruits.
+- There are 131 distinct classes in original dataset,  representing different fruits and different types of the same fruit are treated as separate classes, ensuring a variety of fruits.
+- **For our model, we are using 28 distinc classes of fruits so our training and testing dataset contains less images than origial dataset.**

 ### Dataset Summary Statistics
 <!-- Summary statistics of your dataset -->